 Jan Schroder is an award-winning writer based in Atlanta.
-She is editor in chief of the new digital publication and website, The Travel 100.
+She is editor-in-chief of the digital publication and website, The Travel 100.

 Jan freelances for Fodor’s Travel, Orbitz and regional magazines, and appears on the radio on “Belinda Skelton’s Atlanta Living” on WSB as a travel correspondent.
 She also contributes to Belinda’s website.
 She is a member of the Society of American Travel Writers.

 Jan worked as a paralegal, membership manager of the High Museum of Art and stay-at-home mom prior to beginning her journalism career.
 She is former managing editor of Travelgirl magazine, was a featured blogger on the Atlanta Convention and Visitor’s Bureau website and has been published in Elle magazine, Creative Loafing, Atlanta Parent, Fulton County Daily Report, the Charlotte Observer, and Chicken Soup for the Expectant Mother’s Soul.
-Her articles have also appeared online in Miami Herald.com, Ledger-Inquirer.com, charlotteobserver.com, divinecaroline.com, Boulder Weekly.com and uptownscoop.com.
+Her articles have also appeared online in the Miami Herald.com, Ledger-Inquirer and Charlotte Observer.

 Formerly the editor of Atlanta Intown newspapers, Jan was also a newspaper columnist for many years for those newspapers as well as The Story and The Reporter newspapers.